SsiCipher/msh/Info.md

 - '&&'	->	cmd		-> msh: syntax error: expected cmd after '&&'
 - '||'	->	cmd		-> msh: syntax error: expected cmd after '||'
 - '"''	->	quote	-> msh: syntax error: expected a matching '"''

+# info

+- in heredoc limiter just remove quotes no expansion
+- if redirection and prev is not a cmd use it for next cmd (new case to create a node in ast tree without argv)